-A classic grilled cheese meets peanut butter and jam for one delicious mash up!
-This grilled peanut butter and jam sandwich is sweet, savoury, cheesy and straight up delicious.
-If you’re looking for a new snack or lunch idea, this grilled pb and j is a must try!
+A classic grilled cheese meets peanut butter and jam for one delicious mash-up!
+This grilled peanut butter and jam sandwich is sweet, savoury, cheesy, and simply delicious.
+If you’re looking for a new snack or lunch idea, this grilled pb and j is it!

 This ain’t no ordinary peanut butter and jam sandwich.
 Nope!

-You may be reading the recipe title thinking ‘Huh??
+You may be reading the recipe title saying ‘Huh??
 Jam, peanut butter and cheese?
-Whaaaaat?’
+What?’

 No, Dawn hasn’t lost her marbles.